There’s somethings so special about developing a recipe that is both freaking delicious and healthy. It’s like winning the lottery.

 If you know me in real life (oh, well, also if you know me via Instagram) you know BAKING is my passion.
 I have a huge love for traditional recipes (made with butter, sugar etc), but I also like changing ingredients, experimenting with new flavors and trying trendy recipes.
 And these are definitely trendy right now.

-Ladies and gentlemen, allow me to introduce my healthy brownies with black beans, the most decadent & healthy brownies EVAH!
+Ladies and gentlemen, allow me to introduce my black beans brownies vegan and gluten free, the most decadent & healthy brownies EVAH!

 Healthy brownies with black beans…and no flour?

 Exactly, my friend.
 These bad boys do not contain flour at all and that means they’re gluten free.